Ashrith1312-spec/_FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_/Milestone 2/README.md

-FitPulse Health Anomaly Detection – Milestone 2 Feature Extraction, Trend Modeling, and Behavioral Clustering
+# FitPulse Health Anomaly Detection – Milestone 2
+## Feature Extraction, Trend Modeling, and Behavioral Pattern Analysis

-1. Objective
+### 1. Objective

-The primary objective of this milestone is to derive meaningful insights from the preprocessed fitness dataset created in Milestone 1.
-This is achieved by extracting statistical and time-series features, modeling temporal trends, and identifying behavioral patterns using unsupervised learning techniques.
-The outcomes of this milestone establish the analytical foundation required for anomaly detection in subsequent phases of the project.
+The primary objective of this milestone is to extract meaningful statistical and time-series features from the preprocessed fitness dataset generated in Milestone 1.
+This milestone also focuses on modeling temporal trends and identifying behavioral patterns using unsupervised learning techniques.
+These steps establish the analytical groundwork required for detecting anomalies in subsequent project phases.

-2. Dataset Description
+### 2. Dataset Description

-This milestone operates on the cleaned and consolidated dataset generated in Milestone 1.
-The dataset contains timestamped fitness measurements aggregated at a consistent temporal resolution.
+This milestone uses the cleaned and consolidated dataset produced in Milestone 1, which contains timestamped fitness measurements collected from wearable devices.

-Key Metrics Analyzed:
+Metrics Analyzed:

-Heart rate
+Heart Rate

-Daily step count
+Daily Step Count

-Sleep duration
+Sleep Duration

-Stress level
+Stress Level

-Data Characteristics:
+### Data Characteristics:

-Each record represents a user observation with an associated timestamp
+Timestamped observations across multiple users

-Limited per-user temporal depth, requiring global trend modeling
+Limited per-user temporal depth

-Includes both physiological signals and activity-related attributes
+Combination of physiological signals and activity-related data

-3. Steps Performed
+### 3. Steps Performed
-Step 1: Feature Extraction Using TSFresh
+#### Step 1: Automated Time-Series Feature Extraction

-Applied TSFresh to automatically extract time-series features from heart rate, steps, sleep duration, and stress level data.
+Applied TSFresh to automatically extract time-series features from heart rate, daily steps, sleep duration, and stress level data.

-Extracted features include temporal, statistical, and frequency-based characteristics such as Fourier coefficients and wavelet transforms.
+Extracted features include statistical, temporal, and frequency-based characteristics such as Fourier coefficients and wavelet transforms.

-Missing and non-finite feature values were handled using TSFresh’s imputation utilities.
+Handled missing and non-finite values using TSFresh imputation utilities.

-Step 2: Statistical Feature Computation
+####  Step 2: Statistical Feature Computation

-Computed statistical features for each user to summarize behavioral patterns:
+Computed descriptive statistical features for each user to summarize behavioral patterns:

 Mean